I love to use dry shampoo to freshen up my mane after a long flight so I can hit the ground running when I land.

-The majority of dry shampoos are considered a liquid.
+Keep in mind that the majority of dry shampoos are considered liquid.
 There are a few powders out there, but the spray and mousse forms are considered liquid.

-What does that mean?
-If you want to bring dry shampoo in your carry on, it has to be 3.4 oz or less.
+So if you want to bring dry shampoo in your carry on, it has to be 3.4 oz or less.

 Which dry shampoo is the best?

 I’ve tried over a dozen types of dry shampoo over the years.
 Some have worked well, some have been ok, and others did absolutely nothing for my hair.
-But, that doesn’t mean it won’t work for you or what worked for me will work for you!
+But, that doesn’t mean the brands that worked for me will work for you and vice versa!

 My favorite dry shampoos